UNINETTSigma2/documentation/hpc_machines/saga.md

 | Total NVMe+SSD local disc | 89 TiB + 60 TiB |
 | Total parallel filesystem capacity     |	1 PB  |

+### No network access on compute nodes

+According to our security policy, compute nodes shall not have direct access to the public internet.
+This means that commands like `git clone` or `conda install` or `pip install`, updating Git submodules, fetching data from web sources, etc., will not work on compute nodes.